The Coaching Effectiveness Assessment: Your Key to Improved Performance in Contact Centers

 Points = 0, 2, 5

-1. Was the coach was prepared?
+1. Was the coach prepared?

 Did they prepare data, including: prior commitments, agent progress, or observed performance?